coleww/n-plus-7/README.md

     // provide yr own words!
 Will take any array of strings! var dictionary = ['ackbar', 'banana', 'calamity', 'determined', 'ennui']

+    // or don't provide a dictionary at all! we got u covered!

     var transformed = nPlus7('What a day to be living as a noble hippotamus!', dictionary) console.log(transformed)
-    => 'What a elephant to be living as a noble jocularity!' // output depends on yr dictionary
+    => 'What a elephant to be living as a noble jocularity!' // output depends on yr dictionary, obvz
 ```